sompylasar/zmey-gorynych/README.md

    ✔ @example-company/another-package - suggested version bump: 1.0.0-alpha.2 -> 1.0.0-alpha.3
 ```

+The tool creates a temporary directory named `.zmey-gorynych-temp` in the current working directory and removes it upon finishing normally; if interrupted, the directory is kept for manual investigation until the next run.

 The tool exits with the zero code if no human attention is required, and with a non-zero code otherwise.

 See more CLI options by running `zmey --help`.